“BADGERS IN BLUEBELLS”

 The course is suitable for all abilities, from beginners to the more expert photographer.
 You will be supplied with an equipment list, some may be available for hire or loan.

-For just £990, this fully residential course includes all accommodation, meals, soft drinks (not alcohol), snacks, tuition and guidance
+For just £1480, these fully residential courses include all accommodation, meals, soft drinks (not alcohol), snacks, tuition and guidance

 Spaces are limited.

 Our aim is to get guests to both see and photography stunning scenery and wonderful wildlife.
 Whilst copyright will remain with those who captured the photographs a condition of booking is that we, at Kirkwood, will be allowed to use, for future publicity purposes for example, any photographs taken at the event.
 We would never sell them but would hope to show them off.